usmaann/usmaann.github.io/_pages/about.md

 ## Contact

-Feel free to contact me at usman.naseem@sydney.edu.au if you are interested in working with me or have any questions.
+Feel free to contact me at usman.naseem@mq.edu.au if you are interested in working with me or have any questions.

 <!-- <script type="text/javascript" async src="https://static.zcal.co/embed/v1/embed.js"></script> -->